-When Douglas returned home, she couldn't sleep.
-She kept seeing the image of one leprosy-affected woman, a young mother, who had crawled toward her car in Chennai.
+When Douglas returned home, she was unable to sleep.
+She couldn't get the images of the leprosy victims out of her mind, especially one young mother who had crawled toward her car in Chennai.
 As Douglas rolled down the window to make sure their car wouldn't harm the woman as they pulled away, their eyes met.
-Those anguished eyes haunted Douglas, and she finally resolved that she would try to do something to help that woman.
-"I didn't even know where to start, but I had to do something."
+Those anguished eyes haunted Douglas.
+She kept thinking to herself, Someone should do something!
+Then Douglas soon had the realization, Well, you are someone!
+It was then that she finally resolved to take action.

-She called four close friends, and together they created Rising Star Outreach, a nonprofit organization dedicated to serving leprosy victims in India and their children, who live with them in the leprosy colonies.
-But as the charity began to take shape and Douglas began to educate herself about the disease, she learned that in India people afflicted with leprosy lost much more than their health - they were treated as "untouchables," disowned by family members, and cast out of society because of the cultural stigma associated with the disease.
+As Douglas began to educate herself about the disease, she learned that in India people afflicted with leprosy lost much more than their health—they were treated as "untouchables," disowned by family members and cast out of society because of the cultural stigma associated with the disease.

 "Leprosy is considered to be the worst curse God can give a man," Douglas says.
 "It's a common belief that if you have this disease, you're being punished for a sin you committed in this life or a previous one."

 Douglas also learned that there are millions of leprosy-affected individuals in the world today, and that India is home to more than 60 percent of those cases.
 But while it has been affecting people for thousands of years, the cure has only been known for the past 150.